TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ### _Transition from DevOps to DevSecOps_

-Before we actually dive deep into the nitty-gritties, I'd like to quickly set the context as to how DevSecOps emerged:-
+Before we actually dive deep, I'd like to quickly set the context as to how DevSecOps emerged:-

--  Why DevOps?
-DevOps targets _improvising the quality & pace at which applications & services are delivered throughout the development cycle._
+-  ** Why DevOps?
+Primary target is to _improvise the quality & pace at which Applications & Services are delivered throughout._

--  Everything's automated, _Right from Code Integration, builds, tests to continuous Deployment.
-Infrastructure Provisioning is no excusion._
+-  _Everything's automated in the development and deployment cycle_ -->  Infrastructure Provisioning, Code Integration, Builds, Tests to Continuous Deployment

--  When you've got your build and test phases integrated into the CI/CD Pipelines, errors are detected way early, reducing the impact & costs incurred due to fixing errors post deployment.
-Automated prevent any regressions, or changes that might break your code.
+-  When you've got your build and test phases well-integrated, errors are detected way early, reducing the impact & costs incurred due to fixing errors post deployment.
+Automated tests prevent any regressions, or changes that might break your code.

 ####  _Key Takeaway:- Faster Release Cycles + Increased Deployment Velocity + Faster Time-to-Market = Fluid Transition from Dev to Prod._